6.3 Diabetic Foot Ulcer Scenarios: Neuropathy, Perfusion, and Offloading

 Diabetic foot ulcers are cause-control cases

-Diabetic foot ulcers are high-yield because they combine multiple WCC blueprint topics: wound etiology and status, comorbidities, pain, risk assessment, treatment selection, support surfaces or offloading, diagnostics, referrals, infection signs, education, and prevention.
-The exam rarely asks for a dressing in isolation.
-It asks whether the candidate recognizes the healing barriers.
+Diabetic foot ulcers (DFUs) are high-yield because one stem can pull from many blueprint topics at once: etiology and wound status, comorbidities, pain, risk assessment, treatment selection, offloading and support surfaces, diagnostics, referrals, infection signs, education, and prevention.
+The exam rarely asks for a dressing in isolation; it asks whether the candidate sees the healing barriers.
+The three classic barriers, the "triad," are neuropathy, ischemia, and trauma/pressure, and most DFUs that fail to heal do so because at least one of the three was assessed but never corrected.

 Diabetic foot factorScenario clueWCC response focus

-NeuropathyNo pain despite deep wound or callusInspect, educate, offload, and prevent trauma
+NeuropathyNo pain despite deep wound or callusInspect, educate, offload, prevent trauma

 IschemiaCool foot, absent pulses, dependent rubor, delayed capillary refillVascular referral before aggressive care

-InfectionNew drainage, odor after cleansing, swelling, erythema, systemic signsEscalate and support culture or imaging if ordered
+InfectionNew drainage, odor after cleansing, swelling, erythema, systemic signsEscalate; support culture or imaging if ordered

-PressurePlantar location, callus, footwear wear patternOffloading, footwear review, podiatry referral
+PressurePlantar location, callus, footwear wear patternOffload, footwear review, podiatry referral

-Metabolic barrierHyperglycemia, renal disease, poor nutritionCoordinate care without managing medication outside scope
+Metabolic barrierHyperglycemia (A1c well above 7%), renal disease, poor nutritionCoordinate care without managing medication outside scope

 Perfusion is a safety gate.
-A diabetic patient can have arterial disease even when edema is present or pain is muted.
-If pulses are absent, the foot is cool, or tissue is black, the safer exam answer is vascular evaluation.
-Do not assume a wound is neuropathic only because diabetes is in the stem.
+A diabetic patient can have significant arterial disease even when edema is present or pain is muted by neuropathy.
+If pulses are absent, the foot is cool, or tissue is necrotic, the safer answer is vascular evaluation, often starting with an ankle-brachial index (ABI) or toe pressures.
+Do not assume a wound is purely neuropathic just because diabetes appears in the stem; the probe-to-bone test plus a deep, wide, or chronic ulcer raises osteomyelitis concern that warrants imaging and referral.

-Education must be practical.
-Teach daily foot inspection, footwear checks, not walking barefoot, device adherence, moisture protection, glucose-care coordination, and when to report changes.
-The WCC candidate should adapt teaching to vision, mobility, cognition, health literacy, and caregiver support.
+Education must be practical: daily foot inspection (mirror or caregiver), checking inside shoes before wearing, never walking barefoot, device adherence, moisture protection between toes, and prompt reporting of any change.
+Adapt teaching to vision, mobility, cognition, health literacy, and caregiver support.

-Exam trap: absence of pain is reassuring only in a patient with normal sensation.
-In diabetic neuropathy, no pain can be dangerous because tissue damage continues without warning.
-Another trap is using advanced therapy without offloading.
-If the patient keeps loading the wound, the advanced product is being asked to overcome the cause.
+The headline trap: absence of pain is reassuring only in a patient with intact sensation.
+In neuropathy, no pain is dangerous because tissue damage continues silently.
+The second trap is applying advanced therapy (growth factors, cellular tissue products, negative-pressure therapy) without offloading first; the product is then being asked to overcome an uncorrected cause.

 Test Your Knowledge